 Follow Doug Britton on Twitter

-Don't be afraid of death or dying.
-(You can conquer the fear of death and dying.)
+(With God's help, you can conquer the fear of death and dying)

 Many people, including Christians, are afraid of death or afraid of dying.
 In fact many people are consumed by the fear of death and dying.
 Or they are afraid of suffering as they die.